 That's bad for business, because the way a product launches has a major impact on whether it succeeds or fails.
-A poor product launch will leave customers confused or totally uninformed, which results in low sales and ROI.
+A poor product launch will leave customers confused or totally uninformed, which results in low sales.
 On the other hand, a successful product launch will produce new and happy customers, more sales and a better bottom line.

 What makes a successful product launch?